awsdocs/amazon-connect-admin-guide/doc_source/participant-actions-getparticipantinput.md

         "SourceType": The source from which the message will be fetched.
 The only supported type is S3 "MediaType": The type of the message to be played.
 The only supported type is Audio }
-    "InputTimeoutSeconds": The number of seconds to wait for input to be collected before proceeding with a timeout error.
+    "InputTimeLimitSeconds": The number of seconds to wait for input to be collected before proceeding with a timeout error.
 For the Voice channel this is the timeout until the *first* DTMF digit is entered.
 Must be defined statically, and must be a valid integer larger than zero.
     "StoreInput": "True" or "False".
 Must be statically defined.
     "InputValidation": { An object that defines how to validate customer inputs, required if and only if StoreInput is True "PhoneNumberValidation": { Optional, one of the ways to validate inputs, make sure that it's a valid phone number.
 May not be specified if CustomValidation is specified.